CGNS/cgns.github.io/_sources/standard/MLL/CGNS_MLL_general.rst.txt

 ^^^^^^^^^^^^
 All C functions return an integer value representing the error status.
 All Fortran functions have an additional parameter, :code:`ier`, which contains the value of the error status.
-An error status different from zero implies that an error occured.
+An error status different from zero implies that an error occurred.
 The error message can be printed using the error handling functions of the CGNS library.
 The error codes are coded in the C and Fortran include files *cgnslib.h* and *cgnslib_f.h*.